bkojusner/FileHostPlatform/README.md

 + Once file is uploaded, front end provides link which will be only point of access.
 Once link is visited, it will terminate.

 ### Create Stage - </br>
-+ Local Server currently hosted on MAMP
++ MAMP server has been replaced with Django webserver

 ### Evaluate Stage -